 So Long, and Tanks for the Communism - The August 1991 coup attempt and the end of the USSR

 On 18 August 1991, Gorbachev was in his dacha, when he was essentially taken prisoner by hardliners, who declared a "state of emergency" and proceeded to shut down anti-communist newspapers.
 The people of Moscow rose up against this coup and blockaded the White House (the location of the Russian Soviet Federal Socialist Republic's parliament).
 Much of the military refused to obey orders, Boris Yeltsin stood on a tank and the coup failed.
 With Gorbachev's reputation ruined, the CPSU had its property nationalised and was later closed down.
 On December 8th, the heads of the SSRs of Russia, Belarus and Ukraine drafted and signed a document declaring the USSR dissolved in a 24-Hour period.
 Gorbachev and George H.W.
 Bush were informed over the phone simultaneously.
 Russia had a new flag now, and most of the republics declared independence.
 It's an interesting question as to whether Gorbachev wanted to save communism - he would later declare he would have preferred it if Red October had not happened.
 In the end, his attempts to save it brought the system crashing down.
 On Christmas Day, 1991, with no country left to rule, Gorbachev announced his resignation as President.
 The hammer and sickle was lowered from the Kremlin and the Soviet Union was finished.
-The Russian Federation had begun, with Yeltsin's first act to declare Russia to be the successor state to the USSR, thus allowing it to assume the USSR's place on the UN Security Council.See Glorious Mother Russia for how fiction often portrays this.
+The Russian Federation had begun, with Yeltsin's first act to declare Russia to be the successor state to the USSR, thus allowing it to assume the USSR's place on the UN Security Council and other global responsibilities.See Glorious Mother Russia for how fiction often portrays this.